 Diet and Lifestyle

-The kinkajou has a home territory, which it marks with a secretion from scent glands located on its belly, throat and mouth.
-It searches for food alone, but kinkajous do sometimes gather in a group to play with each other or to groom one another.
+The kinkajou has a home territory, which it marks with a secretion from scent glands located on its belly, throat, and mouth.
+It generally searches for food alone.
+Kinkajous sometimes gather in a group to play with each other, groom one another, or feed in a particular tree, however.
 They may also sleep in groups.
-The animals produce a variety of sounds, including barks, screeches and chitters.
+The animals produce a variety of sounds, including barks, screeches, and chitters.

-Kinkajous feed mainly on fruit (especially figs), leaves, flowers, nectar and insects.
-They occasionally eat honey, eggs and small vertebrates.
+Kinkajous feed mainly on fruit (especially figs), leaves, flowers, nectar, and insects.
+They occasionally eat honey, eggs, and small vertebrates.
 Their long tongue, which is about five inches in length, allows them to reach deep into flowers and crevices.
-Kinkajous often hang by their tail and hind feet to reach their food.
+They often hang by their tail and hind feet to reach their food.

-Kinkajous play an important role in their ecosystem.
+The animals play an important role in their ecosystem.
 When they stick their head in a flower to drink nectar, pollen sticks to their fur.
 The pollen then brushes off the fur when the kinkajou visits another flower, enabling pollination to take place.
-In addition, when a kinkajou has finished eating a fruit and drops the remains to the ground, the seeds of the fruit are released into the soil.
+Also, when the animal has finished eating a fruit and drops the remains to the ground, the seeds of the fruit are released into the soil.

 A female kinkajou gives birth to one baby per mating, or very occasionally two babies.
 The gestation period is three to four months.
 The female rears her babies alone and is a protective mother, carrying her babies upside down below her chest when she feels that danger is present.

 Kinkajous are bred as exotic pets.
 This puts them in the strange position of not being a truly wild animal but not being fully domesticated either.
-Many, many generations of selective breeding are required to domesticate a wild animal.
+Many generations of selective breeding are required to domesticate a wild animal.

-Kinkajous generally make friendly and even affectionate pets and can be very sweet, but they may not be completely trustworthy.
-Some kinkajous have bitten and clawed their owners after the pets were startled when they were resting or when they became overly excited.
+Kinkajous often make friendly and even affectionate pets and can be very sweet, but they may not be completely trustworthy.
+Some animals have bitten and clawed their owners after the pets were startled when they were resting or when they became overly excited.
 A famous bite took place in 2006 when Paris Hilton's pet kinkajou "Baby Luv" bit her arm while playing.
-Kinkajous may be sweet as youngsters and then become aggressive as they grow up.
+The animals may be sweet as youngsters and then become aggressive as they grow up.
 Neutering is said to help prevent aggressive tendencies.

-Many Kinkajou owners report that their pets are active, playful and amusing animals once they wake up at around 7 p.m.
+Many Kinkajou owners report that their pets are active, playful, and amusing animals once they wake up at around 7 p.m.
 Despite being almost completely arboreal in the wild, in captivity they play on the ground.
-They also climb and jump over furniture and over people too.
-It's important that nothing fragile or expensive is around when a kinkajou is playing!
-Owners may have to get used to the prehensile tail being wrapped around their neck as the kinkajou climbs over them.
+They also climb and jump over furniture and people.
+It's important that nothing fragile or expensive is around when a kinkajou is playing.
+Owners may have to get used to the prehensile tail being wrapped around their neck as their pet climbs over them.

-Some owners report that the best setup is to have a special, safe room for the kinkajou.
-This room should contain furniture and a floor covering that is easy to clean as well as fun things for the kinkajou to do.
-The pet can then be let out of its cage to play.
+Some owners report that the best setup is to have a special room for a pet kinkajou.
+The room should contain furniture and a floor covering that is easy to clean as well as fun things for the animal to do.
+It can then be let out of its cage to play.

 A safe and interesting room would provide peace of mind for the owner and fun activity for the kinkajou.
 The problem with this setup, though, is that the room becomes similar to a zoo enclosure, unless the pet is allowed to visit other areas of the home (or outdoor areas) as well.
 Kinkajous can be trained to walk on a leash and harness and taken outside.
 A secure harness is important to prevent them from escaping.

 Being a good kinkajou owner is a demanding job, as is true for any exotic pet.
-The pet needs a lot of attention in order to stay healthy, happy and safe and to remain used to humans.
+The pet needs a lot of attention in order to stay healthy, happy, and safe and to remain confident and friendly around humans.

 It isn't legal to own a kinkajou in all places.
-Where it is legal, a permit is sometime required in order to own one.
-Kinkajous are expensive animals to buy, costing between $1500 and $3000 US.
+Where it is legal, a permit is sometimes required in order to own one.
+Kinkajous are expensive animals to buy, costing between $1500 and $3000 US (according to my research).